sbajamy/Music-Genre-Classification-Using-Audio-Spectrogram-Transformer/README.md

 ## Train and Test Notebooks
 There are two jupyter notebooks in the repository:
 * `train_test_gtzan.ipynb`- Trains the AST model on GTZAN dataset using the suggested fine tuning method, save the most accurate model on the validation set and show the test set results of it.
-* `test_best_model.ipynb`- Test the current saved best music genre classification model capabilities on any youtube music video or on your own music files.
+* `test_best_model.ipynb`- Test the current saved best music genre classification model capabilities on your own music files.

 To open a notebook, open Ananconda Navigator or run `jupyter notebook` in the terminal (or `Anaconda Prompt` in Windows) while the `deep_learn` environment is activated.
 ## References